offensive-vk/Collection/README.md

-# Collection
+# 🌐 Collection
-Practical and Curated Interview Questions.
+* Practical and Curated Interview Questions.
+* Brought to you by Vedansh ✨ (me).

 ## @ C++
 > C++ is a high-level, general-purpose programming language first released in 1985 as an extension of the C programming language.
 C++ was designed with systems programming and embedded, resource-constrained software and large systems in mind, with performance, efficiency, and flexibility of use as its design highlights. <br>